 Georgia law says the party that causes a car accident has to bear the costs that arise from the crash.
 This includes payments for medical expenses, property damage and lost income of those injured as well as damages for pain and suffering and, in fatalities, damages to the deceased’s survivors for a wrongful death.

 Insurance firms exist to make a profit.
-When they seek to protect their profits by denying or making low offers to settle claims, you need the help of an experienced car accident attorney such as those at the Millar Law Firm.
+When they seek to protect their profits by denying or making low offers to settle claims, you need the help of an experienced attorney such as those at the Millar Law Firm.
 We can help you to obtain the compensation you deserve by negotiating with the insurance carrier or pursuing a personal injury or wrongful death lawsuit on your behalf.